 “Doesn’t matter.
 I just don’t know why he’s been allowed to torment people.
 You go back to work, let’s catch up later in the evening.”

 “Man, I’m so sorry, anything I can do, just lemme know.”
 Anthony adjusted his necktie.
 “I can take a day off.”

 When he came out of the gate, the first person Ryan thought of was Annie.
 She was the only one who understood better the purity of his soul.
 He took out his cell phone and called her.

-But lo!
 She didn’t receive his calls.

 He texted her.

 I need to urgently talk to you.
 Sorry about everything.